 Your organic green foods make a wonderful start to a new more vibrant lifestyle.

-Then move away from seed oils to cold pressed extra virgin olive oil; wonderful stuff.
-Nutritious foods may cost a little more, but once you factor in the dollars associated with sickness from a junk diet, then they're dirt cheap.
+Then move away from seed oils to the cold pressed from the olive; wonderful stuff.
+Nutritious foods may cost a little more but once you factor in the dollars associated with sickness from a junk diet, then they're dirt cheap.

-I'm convinced that it is eating these choice foods are the reason I consult doctors less than once a year, and then usually for a speck of brick dust in the eye after angle grinding!
+I'm convinced that it is eating these choice foods is the reason I consult doctors less than once a year; and then usually for a speck of brick dust in the eye after angle grinding!
 Thank goodness my house is now built and I can spend time doing the fun things instead of chasing walls.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.